 Pastures are also one of the most common land use types on the island of Hispaniola (Tolentino and Peña 1998).
 The island's two nations, Haiti and the Dominican Republic, harbor one of the most diverse assemblages of birds in the Caribbean, with more endemic bird species than any other Caribbean island.
 Its contribution to global biodiversity has earned Hispaniola the highest ranking of importance in a worldwide assessment of bird protection priorities (Stattersfield et al. 1998).
 Over-wintering Neotropical migratory birds are also an important seasonal component of the avifauna (Latta et al. 2006).
 Forest habitats are vital to the survival of many endemic and migrant bird species, but the loss of these habitats on Hispaniola has been estimated as >90% (Stattersfield et al. 1998).
 In response to this crisis, the Dominican government has established a number of protected areas.
 But the value of regenerating pastures and other agricultural lands, or how they can be managed or restored for birds, has received almost no attention.

-The primary objectives of this research were to: (1) determine the abundance and diversity of birds associated with different-aged dry forest regenerating from pastures; (2) determine how endemics, permanent residents, over-wintering migratory birds, and birds representing different foraging guilds respond to regenerating dry forest habitats; (3) determine if there are differences in demographic structure or site persistence among birds occurring in these early-successional habitats; and (4) compare these results to similar data from mature dry forests.
+The primary objectives of this research were to: (1) determine the abundance and diversity of birds across a chronosequence of different-aged dry forest regenerating from pastures; (2) determine how endemics, permanent residents, over-wintering migratory birds, and birds representing different foraging guilds respond to regenerating dry forest habitats; (3) determine if there are differences in demographic structure or site persistence among birds occurring in these early-successional habitats; and (4) compare these results to similar data from mature dry forests.
 Based on these findings, we discuss the conservation value of regenerating dry forest in an agroecological matrix.

 METHODS

 Study sites.
 We studied bird communities during the northern winters of 2003-04 through 2007-08 in the buffer zone of Sierra de Bahoruco National Park, Dominican Republic where a growing human population and associated agricultural activities often conflict with park protection goals.
 Four study sites of >15 ha were established at elevations of ~400 m within 2 km of the village of Mencia (18.176, -71.737).
 Sites were chosen based on age since disturbance (confirmed through interviews with landowners and long-term residents).
 The sites were originally cleared for agriculture (primarily beans, squash), and then utilized for occasional low-density grazing by small numbers of livestock.
 Remnant trees and living fences were characteristic of all sites.
 Sites contained two replicate mist netting arrays, and contiguous blocks of habitat for at least 150 m on each side minimized possible edge effects.
 Because of their proximity to one another, all sites shared a similar landscape matrix including mature forest, shade coffee, mixed agriculture, pasture and village.
-Study sites (with age since disturbance at initiation of study) were La Cueva (2-yr), La Caoba (5-yr), Morelia (10-yr), and El Corral (20-yr).
-A fifth site in mature dry forest studied during the winters of 1996-97 through 2000-01 represented native habitat of the Mencia sites prior to deforestation.
+The study sites forming the chronosequence (with age since disturbance at initiation of study) were La Cueva (2-yr), La Caoba (5-yr), Morelia (10-yr), and El Corral (20-yr).
+A fifth site in mature dry forest studied during the winters of 1996-97 through 2000-01 represented native habitat of the Mencia sites prior to deforestation and served as the endpoint in the chronosequence.
 This control site, Aceitillar (18.098, -71.635), was located ~14 km east of Mencia and at a similar elevation (~350 m).
 The Aceitillar site was also affected by occasional grazing by stray cattle and tree cutting for charcoal, but represents some of the best remaining dry forest in the region.